jhalbrecht/IdentityDemo/README.md

 1. include an upper case, numeral and special character

 ##What works
-You can register an account with the SecondPage.
+1. You can register an account with the SecondPage.
 Navigate from the main screen with the app bar button 'Navigate' Enter an email address and _strong_ password. click/touch Register in appBar.

+2. SecondPage Login button now retreives a Token.

 ##Yet to be implemented or completed
-the rest of it...
+Use the Token to validate a Get.

 ###Oddities